Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: SENSOR CHARACTERIZATION

 \subsubsection{Evaluation}

 We evaluate all resilience tests with the same metric.
-For each cycle, we record 10 RGB frames of both the unloaded and loaded sensor readings at 30 frames per second with QVGA resolution (320x240 pixels) and average them to get one unloaded and one loaded image per cycle.
-For abrasion, we only record unloaded frames.
-To evaluate sensor damage, we calculate the mean absolute error ($MAE$) between the image at the current cycle and the image at the first cycle separately for unloaded and loaded images:
+After each cycle, we record 10 RGB frames of the unloaded sensor reading at 30 frames per second with QVGA resolution (320x240 pixels) and average them to get one image per cycle.
+To evaluate sensor damage, we calculate the mean absolute error ($MAE$) between the average image at the current cycle and the average image at the first cycle:

 where $n$ represents the current cycle, $i$ and $j$ are the pixel coordinates, $c$ is the color channel (RGB), and $I_n$ and $I_1$ are the images of the current cycle and first cycle, respectively.
 This metric directly measures how much the sensor reading changes due to wear.